 - 3.1 Brierfield Mills is a vacant Grade II listed Mill, with over 380,000sq ft. of floor space and extends to over 7 acres.
 It is a landmark mill and has been vacant since 2006.
 It occupies a canal side location and has a direct access link to junction 12 of the M65, offering immediate access to the national motorway network.
 The mill was acquired in March 2012 by the Council and was subsequently leased to PEARL (Brierfield Mill). - 3.2 The Brierfield Mills project, now known as 'Northlight Project' is one of the Council's flagship economic growth projects.
-Its regeneration is integral to regeneration objectives for the M65 Corridor identified in the very recently adopted Pendle Local Plan Part 1: Core Strategy. - 3.3 The proposed scheme for comprehensively regenerating the Brierfield Mill Masterplan Site and delivering a development, which provides much needed job opportunities, training/skills facilities, hotel and residential accommodation, as well as leisure and visitor attractions, will, taken as a whole, bring substantial economic, environmental and social benefits to Brierfield, Pendle, the sub region and beyond. - 3.4 The Order will address what is a prominent gateway site on the southern edge of the mill complex which is visually poor and of low townscape value.
-It will positively enhance the appearance of Brierfield Mills as a whole; transform the local street scene and the attractiveness of the built environment on this key route into the town.
-It will also improve the setting of Brierfield Mills and this key arrival point to the mill complex. - 3.5 The Northlight Project will also complement the substantial regeneration and housing development activity that has taken place and is continuing in the wider Brierfield Canal Corridor Area and Railway Street neighbourhood (both Housing Regeneration Priority Areas), which began under the discontinued Housing Market Renewal Initiative.
+Its regeneration is integral to regeneration objectives for the M65 Corridor identified in the very recently adopted Pendle Local Plan Part 1: Core Strategy. - 3.3 The proposed scheme for comprehensively regenerating the Brierfield Mill Masterplan Site and delivering a development, which provides much needed job opportunities, training/skills facilities, hotel and residential accommodation, as well as leisure and visitor attractions, will, taken as a whole, bring substantial economic, environmental and social benefits to Brierfield, Pendle, the sub region and beyond.

+- 3.4 The Order will provide for outdoor sports pitches, landscaping and car parking to serve the development.
+The car parking will serve as visitor car parking for the overall development and a new pedestrian footway and tree-lined boulevard will be created along the northern access route in to the site.
+It will address the northern gateway into the mill complex which is visually poor and of low townscape value.
+It will positively enhance the appearance of the site, transform the local street scene and the attractiveness of the built environment.
+It will also improve the setting of the mill and the key arrival points to the mill complex from both the Junction 12 link road (Hollin Bank) and from Glen Way itself.
+Pedestrian connections between Northlight and the adjoining Pendle Village Mill (a village mill retail outlet) will also be improved. - 3.5 The Northlight Project will also complement the substantial regeneration and housing development activity that has taken place and is continuing in the wider Brierfield Canal Corridor Area and Railway Street neighbourhood (both Housing Regeneration Priority Areas), which began under the discontinued Housing Market Renewal Initiative.
 It will also serve as a major catalyst for further improvements to nearby rundown areas, providing confidence to encourage further private investment in the town.
-In particular it will support the new 10 year plan for Brierfield and Reedley which is under preparation by the Council.
+In particular it will support the new 10 year Vision plan for Brierfield and Reedley which is under preparation by the Council.